 - Health or dental service providers and plan members conspiring to increase the amount of a claim to ensure full coverage so the plan member doesn’t have to pay the deductible

 - Claiming services different than those provided

 - Using your benefits to purchase items not covered under your benefits plan, such as purchasing non-prescription sunglasses and submitting the claim as prescription eyeglasses

 - Transferring unused benefits to others, such as using a dependent’s unused benefits to cover another’s health or dental expenses

 - Claiming prescription drugs on behalf of others who are not covered under your plan

-What are some reasons why people commit health and dental benefits fraud?
+What are some reasons why people commit health and dental benefits fraud and abuse?

-People commit benefits fraud for a number of reasons, such as:
+People commit benefits fraud and abuse for a number of reasons, such as: